TriBITSPub/TriBITSWiki/Kanban-Process-for-Issue-Tracking.md

 ## TriBITS Pull Request Process

-The Kanban lifecycle process fopr Pull Requests (PRs) follows a reduced number of Kanban stages:
+The Kanban lifecycle process for Pull Requests (PRs) follows a reduced number of Kanban stages:

 * A new Pull Request is automatically added to the **In Progress** stage.
 * GitHub Actions testing is performed on each push to the PR branch with results displayed on [CDash](https://github.com/TriBITSPub/TriBITS/wiki/TriBITS-CDash-Dashboard).
 * When the PR is ready to be reviewed, it is moved to the **In Review** stage and reviewers are assigned.
-* Once the PR has been reviewed and accepted, it is merged (and the associated topic branch is merged to the main development branch).
+* Once the PR has been reviewed and accepted, it is merged and moved to the **Done** stage (and the associated topic branch is merged to the main development branch).

 ## TriBITS Vulnerability Reports